-This study aims to document the fish fauna present in the Mulloon Creek catchment, with particular focus on the Mulloon Farm area, and immediate vicinity of the constructed leaky weirs and compare findings from the initial survey conducted in 2016.
+This study aims to document the fish fauna present in the Mulloon Creek catchment, with particular focus on the Mulloon Farm area, and immediate vicinity of the constructed leaky weirs and compare findings from the initial survey conducted in 2016 and 2022.
 To contextualise the findings, and to provide a reference for change in fish community in Mulloon Creek over time, three reference sites were identified and surveyed.
-This study allows for a comparison to the baseline survey (2016) to compare potential future changes in the fish fauna of Mulloon Creek since additional leaky weirs were installed.
+This study allows for a comparison to the baseline survey (2016) and follow up survey in 2022 to compare potential future changes in the fish fauna of Mulloon Creek since additional leaky weirs were installed.